What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 Legal and Regulatory Requirements

-The Canadian government requires us to submit a NUANS Name Search Report when incorporating a charity.
+The Canadian government requires incorporated charities to submit a NUANS Name Search Report when incorporating federally or in NUANS-using provinces.

-This report shows that our chosen name is not already registered or too similar to another charity or corporation.
+This report shows that the chosen name is not already registered or too similar to another charity or corporation in the database.

-Without it, our application for incorporation can be rejected.
+Without it in jurisdictions that require it, the application for incorporation can be rejected.

-The NUANS report also provides a reservation number, proving our charity's name is officially reserved during the registration process.
+The NUANS report also provides a reservation number, proving the charity's name is officially reserved during the registration process.

-This helps us avoid delays and complications with government approval.
-It ensures our charity complies with the Canada Not-for-profit Corporations Act and provincial rules where applicable.
+This helps avoid delays and complications with government approval and ensures the charity complies with the Canada Not-for-profit Corporations Act (for federal incorporation) or provincial not-for-profit legislation (such as ONCA in Ontario).

 Protecting Brand Identity for Charities